 Once you reach Scout Lookout the trail becomes very busy with the large number of people that hike up to Angels Landing.
 Follow the trail down from Angels Landing and you will cross the river and can catch a shuttle back to the visitor center, or further up canyon if you still have some hiking left in you.

 The West Rim Hike is a great hike for the experienced hiker looking for an all day adventure.
 Keep in mind the length of the hike and be sure to pack plenty of food and water, especially if you will be doing the hike in summer.
-If you have any questions or comments about the hike, feel free to leave them below or you can email me at DustinACook@gmail.com.
-If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
-And don't forget to get outside and find your adventure!
+If you have any questions or comments about the hike, feel free to leave them below in the comments section.
+If you found this article helpful and are planning other adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
+You can also sign up to be a member here to share comments at the bottom of our posts and in our forums.
+Most importantly don't forget to get outside and find your adventure!